ricardodcpina/measure-reader/README.md

 **Docker** - Enables developers to package applications and their dependencies into containers, ensuring consistent environments accross different stages of development, testing and production.
 Makes application managing and distribuition easier.

 **Swagger** - Set of tools for designing, documenting and consuming RESTful APIs.
 It provides an interactive interface for exploring API endpoints and helps automate the process of generating API documentation in a clear and standardized format.

+**Render** - PaaS that simplifies deployment of web applications and services.
+Automates scaling, monitoring and deployment pipelines, ensuring high availability and reliability with minimal configuration.

 </details>